-In February 2018, the National Science Foundation — which has provided most of the observatory's funding since the 1970s — announced that it will cut its annual contribution from $8 million to $2 million by FY2023.
+In February 2018, the National Science Foundation — which has provided most of the observatory's funding since the 1970s — announced that it would cut its annual contribution from $8 million to $2 million by FY2023.
 In April 2018, the University of Central Florida in Orlando took over management and operations of the observatory.